yanghankyeul/yanghankyeul.github.io/_pages/research.md

 * Revisiting Our Understanding of Major Power Diplomacy (with Chen Shen; conditionally accepted at _International Studies Quarterly_)
 * Modeling Hierarchical Spatial Interdependence for Limited Dependent Variables (with Ali Kagalwala; conditionally accepted at _Political Analysis_)
 * Introducing the New Diplomatic Visits with France Dataset, 1950-2020 (with Ringailė Kuokštytė; conditionally accepted at _Conflict Management and Peace Science_)
+* Major Power Rivalry and Wedge Strategy of Concessions (conditionally accepted at the _Journal of Conflict Resolution_)

 Revise and Resubmits
 ======
-* Major Power Rivalry and Wedge Strategy of Concessions (R&R at the _Journal of Conflict Resolution_)
 * Extended Trade Dependence, Alliance Network, and Conflict Initiation (with Quan Li; R&R at the _Journal of Peace Research_) [Download](https://yanghankyeul.github.io/files/extdepalliance.pdf)